cziem/100-days-of-code-fayvor/documentations.md

 ## Open-source contributions

 When you think of open source contribution, it's very exiciting and yet very intimidating.
 I kinda like the mix though.

+So meteor is a kind of framework built on top of javascript, and there is fluxRouter, with very clean and nice syntax.
+Once you think of advancing your coding vocabularies, there are always a ton of choices to pick from.